dbt-labs/docs.getdbt.com/website/docs/faqs/models/unique-model-names.md

 ---
 title: Do model names need to be unique?
-Description: “Unique model names to build dependencies
+Description: "Unique model names to build dependencies
-sidebar_label: ‘Model names need to be unique’
+sidebar_label: 'Model names need to be unique'
 id: unique-model-names

 ---